snatesh/HPC2020/hw5/hw5_responses.md

 ## Strong and weak scaling for Jacobi iteration in MPI ##
 For the strong scaling test, I use N = 4096.
 For the weak scaling test, the work per processor was Nl = 200.
+The max iterations was 1000.
 ![strong](strong_jacobi.png)

 ![strong](weak_jacobi.png)